Structural Relaxation of Materials with Spin-Orbit Coupling: Analytical Forces in Spin-Current DFT: Formalism

 \subsection{Treatment of the Coulomb Series}

-For 3D periodic systems, the Coulomb lattice series, whose electron-electron component was given in Eq. (\ref{eqn:coul}) is conditionally convergent.
-The series may be rendered absolutely convergent by Ewald summation techniques, employing a charge distribution of atom-centered point multipoles $\rho^\text{model}_{c,\mathbf{h}}$:\cite{saunders1992electrostatic,CRYSTAL88_1,dovesi2023crystal23}
+For 3D periodic systems, the Coulomb lattice series, whose electron-electron component was given in Eq. (\ref{eqn:coul}), is conditionally convergent.
+The series may be rendered absolutely convergent by Ewald summation techniques, employing a charge distribution of atom-centered point multipoles (here $c$ is an atomic index per cell) in the long range:\cite{saunders1992electrostatic,CRYSTAL88_1}